Anomalous pulmonary venous connection: Total anomalous pulmonary venous connection (TAPVR)

 Total anomalous pulmonary venous connection, also known as total anomalous pulmonary venous return, is a rare cyanotic congenital heart defect in which the pulmonary veins drain into the right side of the heart instead of the left, as is usually seen.
-This can happen within the heart (intracardiac) where it drains into the coronary sinus or right atrium, or below it (infracardiac) where it drains into the liver at the portal or hepatic vein.
+This can happen within the heart (intracardiac) where it drains into the coronary sinus or right atrium, or below it (infracardiac) where it drains into the liver at the portal or hepatic vein, or above it, (supracardiac), where it drains into the superior vena cava.
 The anomalous connection causes low blood oxygenation and limitation of venous return to the heart.
+Survival with this condition depends on the presence of an atrial septal defect (ASD).
+This defect makes it possible for blood to get to the left side of the heart and out to the rest of the body.

 Diagnosis

-The diagnosis of TAPVC is dependent upon whether or not there is an obstruction.
+The diagnosis of TAPVC is dependent upon whether or not there is an obstruction (blood cannot drain into the heart from the pulmonary veins, which increases the pressure in the lungs).

+TAPVC is often diagnosed by echocardiogram, or a heart ultrasound, after birth.
+It can be picked up prenatally, but is not frequently detected since there is little blood flow through the pulmonary veins.
+This is because the fetus gets its oxygen from the mother, not their lungs.

-TAPVC with obstruction will clinically present with cyanosis, tachypnea, dyspnea, and hypoxemia.
-Chest x-ray may show a ground-glass appearance due to pulmonary edema resulting from increased pressure in the obstructed pulmonary veins.
+Other tests can be performed, such as an electrocardiogram, which will show an enlarged right side of the heart, or a chest x-ray, which will also show an enlarged right heart.
+If obstructed, chest x-ray may show a ground-glass appearance due to pulmonary edema resulting from increased pressure in the obstructed pulmonary veins.

+TAPVC with obstruction will clinically present with low blood oxygen saturation, shortness of breath, fast breathing, and cyanosis, or a blue-ish tint to the skin.

 Treatment

 Cases of TAPVC with obstruction are considered a surgical emergency.

 In TAPVC without obstruction, surgical redirection can be performed within the first month of life.
 The operation is performed under general anesthesia.
 The four pulmonary veins are reconnected to the left atrium, and any associated heart defects such as atrial septal defect, ventricular septal defect, patent foramen ovale, and/or patent ductus arteriosus are surgically closed.
 With obstruction, surgery should be undertaken urgently.
 PGE1 should be given because a patent ductus arteriosus allows oxygenated blood to go from the circulation of the right heart to the systemic circulation.